Industrial Sofa Table

-For each shelf, pocket holes must be drilled to join the boards securely together.
+For each shelf, I needed to to join the boards securely together.
 They are marked by the black dots.

 As you see in this picture, two 2” x 4” x 32-3/4” boards were laid on either side of the 1” x 12”.